FFuchsbe/GlycanComm/README.md

 These are the scripts used in

-Information transfer in mammalian glycan-based communication

-Felix F. Fuchsberger1, Dongyoon Kim1, Marten Kagelmacher1, Robert Wawrzinek1, Christoph Rademacher1
+Felix F. Fuchsberger1,2, Dongyoon Kim1,2, Marten Kagelmacher1, Robert Wawrzinek1,2, Christoph Rademacher1,2*
-1Max-Planck-Institute of Colloids and Interfaces, Department of Biomolecular Systems, Am Mühlenberg 1 14424 Potsdam,
+1Max-Planck-Institute of Colloids and Interfaces, Department of Biomolecular Systems, Am Mühlenberg 1 14424 Potsdam, Germany
+* Christoph Rademacher
+2Present address: Department for Pharmaceutical Chemistry, University of Vienna, Althanstrasse 14, 1090 Vienna, Austria

 Installation time: about 20 min
 Software used: Anaconda Navigator, comes with Spider and python version 3.8.
 Also tested with this version.